Dental Associate to Practice Owner

 The most common mistake new buyers make?
 Shopping for a practice before knowing their numbers.

-If you’re starting from scratch, expect to finance everything – buildout, equipment, marketing, and the months of overhead until your schedule fills up.
+If you’re transitioning from dental associate to practice owner, expect to finance everything: buildout, equipment, marketing, and months of overhead until your schedule fills up.
+Budget at least $500,000–$700,000 for a basic startup, which could be higher in urban markets or for multi-op facilities.

 Step 2: Secure Financing That Matches Your Timeline (Not Just Your Credit Score)